Arrive Thursday, October 17 and depart Monday, October 21, 2019. Space available for 4 people. Cost is $795 per person. (Does not include lodging)

 - Cost DOES NOT include lodging

-- Includes all city transportation, museum admission fees, selected meals as specified in the itinerary
+- Includes all art history, city transportation, museum admission fees, selected meals as specified in the itinerary

 Please make your own lodging arrangements, reserve and pay your hotel directly.
 You are asked to book your hotel in the Historic Center of Mexico City within walking distance to the Zocalo.
 We recommend Hotel Catedral or Chill Out Flat or El Gran Hotel Ciudad de Mexico.

 Tiffany ceiling, El Gran Hotel Ciudad de Mexico

 What the cost does not include:

 - meals except noted in itinerary, alcoholic beverages

 - tips for hotels, meals and other services